cloudify-cosmo/docs.getcloudify.org/content/cli/reference/logs.md

 * `--backup-first` - Executes a `cfy logs backup` first.

-{% call c.note("Warning") %}
+{% call c.warn("USE WITH CARE!") %}
-USE WITH CARE!
 Log files in Cloudify manager are rotated. `cfy purge` is a safety measure in case disk space on the manager runs out for some reason and thus it should only be used in extreme situations.
 {% endcall %}